Volvo XC40 review - Reliability and Safety

 This, and the fact that the Volvo gets other components from larger stablemates (such as the infotainment system and some switches) should help it to achieve a pretty decent level of reliability.

 Safety continues to be a big priority for Volvo, and the XC40 doesn't disappoint.
-It scored five stars out of five in the Euro NCAP test, with an impressive 97 per cent for adult occupant protection and 87 per cent for child occupant protection.
+It scored five stars out of five in the Euro NCAP test, with an impressive 97% for adult occupant protection and 87% for child occupant protection.
 You get automatic emergency braking across the range – and it’s capable of spotting not only cars but also pedestrians and large animals.
 Plus every XC40 gets a lane departure system, which will intervene and pull the car back into lane if it senses you’re going to steer into the path of oncoming traffic.

 The XC40 comes with a three-year warranty, which is par for the course in the class, although the mileage limit for the cover is 60,000 miles instead of the industry-standard 36,000 miles.